Great Forest: Get Ready for LEED v5

 3) Works Well With TRUE

-These credit options are some of the building blocks of TRUE Zero Waste certification.
 By pursuing LEED Materials and Resources credits, project teams can gain credits toward TRUE certification as well.
+The waste diversion strategies credit options described below are some of the building blocks for TRUE Zero Waste certification.

-Align your waste strategy with LEED: Review your waste infrastructure and provide sustainable materials training to staff and building occupants.
+Periodic reviews of your waste collection infrastructure enables adjustments to be made to improve and optimize your waste management program.
+Follow up your waste infrastructure inventory and review with training for staff and building occupants.
 Engaging stakeholders is an especially effective way to help you reach your zero waste goals.

 Learn More: Links to LEED Reference Guides